chenchao15/LPI/README.md

 ./tf_nndistance_compile.sh
 ```

-If you encounter any errors, please refer to the relevant instructions of [PU-net]([yulequan/PU-Net: PU-Net: Point Cloud Upsampling Network, CVPR, 2018 (https://arxiv.org/abs/1801.06761) (github.com)](https://github.com/yulequan/PU-Net)) and modify the compile scripts slightly.
+If you encounter any errors, please refer to the relevant instructions of [PU-net](https://github.com/yulequan/PU-Net) and modify the compile scripts slightly.

 ### Dataset